aws-samples/eks-workshop-v2/website/docs/security/guardduty/runtime-monitoring/crypto-runtime.md

 These commands will trigger three different findings in the [GuardDuty Findings console](https://console.aws.amazon.com/guardduty/home#/findings).

-The first one is `Execution:Runtime/NewBinaryExecuted` which is related to the `curl` package installating via the APT tool.
+The first one is `Execution:Runtime/NewBinaryExecuted` which is related to the `curl` package installed via the APT tool.

 ![](assets/binary-execution.png)